Your private LSAT tutor, on demand 24/7.

 Why most students stop improving — and how Solomon fixes it.

 You've probably felt it: you drill questions, review answers, take another PT — and your score barely moves.
 That's not a work problem.
 It's a feedback problem.
 You can't fix what you don't understand, and answer keys don't explain the reasoning move you missed.
 Solomon does.
-It walks through every question the way a great LSAT instructor would — in plain language, on the LSAT's terms, the moment you're stuck.
+He walks through every question the way a great LSAT tutor would — in plain language, on the LSAT's terms, the moment you're stuck.

 With Solomon